aoculi/react-authentication/README.md

 Props

-- **roles** (array of strings): An array of roles required to access the component or route.
-Users must have all these roles to view the content.
+- **roles** and **permissions** (array of strings, optional): Arrays specifying the roles and permissions required for accessing the component or route.
+Users must possess all listed roles and permissions to access the content.
+If either array is empty or not provided, that particular criterion is ignored.
-- **children** (ReactNode): The content or components that are protected by the role check.
+- **children** (ReactNode): The protected content or components displayed when access criteria are met.
-- **fallBack** (ReactNode, optional): A fallback component to render if the user does not have the required roles.
-Defaults to null.
+- **fallBack** (ReactNode, optional): A component rendered when the user lacks the required roles or permissions.
+Defaults to **null**.

 Usage Example